okcompute/p4clean/README.rst

 About
 -----
-P4clean returns a local Perfoce workspace to its original state.
-It deletes untracked files and removes all empty folders. 'p4 status' is used under the hood.
+P4clean returns a folder tree inside a local Perfoce workspace to its original state by deleting untracked files and removing all empty folders.

-This tool is to be used only if you are certain untracked files can be deleted.
-If this is not the case, Perforce's 'p4 reconcile' may be more useful.
+Warning: This tool is to be used only if you are confident untracked files can be deleted.
+Otherwise Perforce's 'p4 reconcile' may be a better choice.

 Requirements
 ------------

-Perforce server and command line tools 2012.1 or higher must be installed.
+Since 'p4 status' is used under the hood, Perforce server and command line tools 2012.1 or higher must be installed.

 Installation
 ------------